-Genesis Plus GX supports Mega Drive / Genesis, Master System, Game Gear & SG-1000 ROM files as well as Sega CD / Mega-CD image files.
+Genesis Plus GX supports Mega Drive / Genesis, Master System, Game Gear & SG-1000 ROM images as well as Sega / Mega CD image files.
 Supported extension formats are .cue, .chd, .iso, .bin, .gen, .md, .mdx, .smd, .sms, .gg and .sg.
 Compressed .zip files are also supported (for ROM files only) as long as they contain a single file in one of the supported format.

-Sega CD / Mega-CD emulation setup
+Sega / Mega CD emulation setup

-CD BOOT ROM images (also generally called "BIOS") are required for each console region: the emulator expects BOOTROM files to be respectively named BIOS\CD\J.bin, BIOS\CD\U.bin and BIOS\CD\E.bin and placed in /genplus/bios/ directory on the default FAT device.
+CD BOOT ROM images (also generally called "BIOS") are required for each console region: the emulator expects BOOTROM files to be respectively named BIOS_CD_J.bin, BIOS_CD_U.bin and BIOS_CD_E.bin and placed in /genplus/bios/ directory on the default FAT device.
 It should not matter what versions you are using but some CD games might be incompatible with latter BIOS revisions.
 For best compatibility, Model 1 BOOTROM image files should be used.